 - Sore throat

-There are vaccines available to prevent COVID-19, however, supply is currently limited and a phased approach is being implemented.
+There are vaccines available to prevent COVID-19, however, children under 12 year of age cannot receive the vaccine at this time.
 The best way to prevent illness is to avoid being exposed to this virus.
 JCHD always recommends everyday preventive actions to help prevent the spread of respiratory diseases, including: